Administration

 Seth Oldham (he/him/his) is an alumni of Friends University, graduating in 2012 with degrees in Spanish and Spanish Education.
 Oldham taught two years at St. Francis of Assisi Catholic School before moving to Kansas State University to pursue a degree in Second Language Acquisition with a concentration in pedagogy.
 After receiving his Master’s in 2016, he began teaching IB Spanish at Lincoln College Preparatory Academy, a position he held for four years.
 In 2019, while teaching at LCPA, he earned his Educational Specialist degree in Education Administration.
 Shortly after, he became Lincoln’s Instructional Coach and pursued rigorous urban education leadership training through the UMKC Plus program.
 Mr. Oldham now serves as an assistant principal at Lincoln and is excited to continue working with staff, families and community partners to continue the tradition of excellence at LCPA.
 In his free time, he enjoys running, weight lifting, baking, gardening, and spending time with his fiancé, Scott.

-Katherine Zeeck, Vice Principal
+Takia Steele, Vice Principal

 Takia Steele is a Kansas City, Missouri, native.
-Ms. Steele graduated from Grandview Senior High School.
-She obtained her undergraduate degree from the University of Missouri, Kansas City, in elementary education before moving on to obtain her master's degree from the University of Missouri, Columbia, in educational leadership and policy analysis, also earning her Building-Level K–12 Administrator Certification.
-Before joining the LCPA family, Ms. Steele has worked within KCPS for the past five years, starting off as a College and Career Resource Specialist, moving on to become a classroom teacher, teaching fifth grade as well as first grade, before transitioning to the high school setting as a Graduation Coach.
-Ms. Steele's passion is advocating for, protecting, and educating children.
-Outside of school, Ms. Steele enjoys spending time with family and traveling.
+She obtained her undergraduate degree from the University of Missouri, Kansas City, before moving on to obtain her master's degree from the University of Missouri, Columbia, in educational leadership and policy analysis, also earning her Building-Level K–12 Administrator Certification.
+Ms. Steele has worked within KCPS for the past five years, starting off as a College and Career Resource Specialist, moving on to become a classroom teacher, teaching fifth grade as well as first grade, before transitioning to the high school setting as a graduation coach.